boguss1225/boguss1225/README.md

 - 🌱 I’m currently learning Everything.
 - 👯 I’m looking to collaborate with other neuroscientists and developers.
 - 🤔 I’m looking for help with industrial development process experience.
-- 💬 Ask me about AI vision stuff & general programming.
+- 💬 Ask me about AI vision project & general programming.
 - 📫 How to reach me: email is preferred
 - ⚡ Fun fact: I believe programming is only exclusively for geniuses with talent and the genius I believe is nothing but a great capacity for patience.
 - 🥅 2020 Goals: Finishing some of my current projects & Learning new languages & Regular exercise!